An Early Love For the Ancestors

 Then one day, I had the idea come to me one day while meditating that I should focus my efforts on becoming a health and wellness coach.
 This really lit a fire in me, but I didn't know where to start.
 Less than a week later, though, I read an article in a special Keto edition of the Paleo Magazine, and on the next page was an ad for the Primal Health Coach Institute.
 On the ad, the phrase “ancestral health” caught my attention and I immediately knew I had found my health coaching vehicle.

-In studying the Primal Blueprint model, I fell in love with the principles of ancestral health and wellness.
+In studying the Primal Blueprint model, I fell in love with the principles of ancestral health from a diet and exercise perspective.
 I was excited and empowered to learn that many of my old exercise and eating habits were actually contributing to not just the physical stresses I was experiencing, but to a host of other unseen metabolic issues as well.
 I came to learn that reaching our optimal state of human expression wasn’t as hard as I previously thought; and that constantly stressing to look like a magazine cover photo won’t lead to long-term sustainable health.

-Today, I live a much more healthy and well-balanced life, which I get to share and experience with my incredible husband, and love of my life, A.C., along with our three amazing kids and little cockapoo, Hampton.
-I am more happy, vibrant, alive, and healthier than at any other point in my life.
+Today, I am grateful to experience life in a healthy, vibrant, joyful and well-balanced way!
+The best part, though is that I get to share and experience it with my incredible husband and love of my life, A.C.
+Ivory, along with our three amazing kids and little cockapoo, Hampton.
+I am more happy, vibrant, alive, and healthier than at any other point in my life!
 But what has made it all the more fulfilling has been the ability to take my knowledge and experiences and use them to teach others how to discover and express their best, and healthy selves!

-My family and I live in south-central Utah near the sacred lands of Capitol Reef National Park (ancestral lands of the Ute and Southern Paiute peoples).
-We live in a small 1911-farmhouse with a large garden, greenhouse, and a 20-tree fruit orchard!
-We love the high desert climate and spending time in all of the amazing state and national parks and monuments that are close by!
+My family and I live in south-central Utah near the sacred lands of Capitol Reef National Park (ancestral lands of the Ute and Nuwuvi (Southern Paiute) peoples).
+We live on a small one-acre micro-farm called Color Ridge Farm.
+We have a small 1911 farmhouse with chickens, a large garden, greenhouse, and a 20-tree fruit orchard!
+We love the high desert climate and spending time in all of the amazing state and national parks and monuments that are close by.